mgarciafernandez/magnipy/README.md

 ### File Description

-The file `[./catutils.py](./catutils.py)` contains some function utilities to handle catalogs and masks.
+The file [./catutils.py](./catutils.py) contains some function utilities to handle catalogs and masks.

-The file `[./jsonw.py](./json.py)` contains a class description of the 2pacf and implements a json file way of save.
+The file [./jsonw.py](./json.py) contains a class description of the 2pacf and implements a json file way of save and data handling.

-Inside each function there should be enough explanation.
+The file [./plotutils.py](./plotutils.py) is intended to be a ROOT-like interface to the matplotlib and numpy objects.

 ### Useful Command-Line Instructions.